Wednesday, 10th March 2010

 Hedge Fund ETF

 Index IQ came out with their first Hedge Fund ETF last week.
 A lot of press has been surrounding this ETF in the industry.
-The ETF, the IQ Hedge Fund Multi-Strategy Tracker ETF, ticker symbol QAI, and has an expense ratio of .75%.
+The ETF, the IQ Hedge Fund Multi-Strategy Tracker ETF, ticker symbol QAI, has an expense ratio of .75%.
 Below is the fund’s strategy.

 The IQ Hedge Multi-Strategy Tracker ETF seeks to track, before fees and expenses, the performance of the IQ Hedge Multi-Strategy Index.
 The Index attempts to replicate the risk-adjusted return characteristics of the collective hedge funds using various hedge fund investment styles, including long/short equity, global macro, market neutral, event-driven, fixed income arbitrage and emerging markets.